Black hole thermodynamics: Interpretation of the laws

-A generalisation for charged (Reissner-Nordström) black holes was subsequently carried out by Campos Delgado.

 Critique

-While black hole thermodynamics (BHT) has been regarded as one of the deepest clues to a quantum theory of gravity, there remained some philosophical criticisms that it “is often based on a kind of caricature of thermodynamics” and "it’s unclear what the systems in BHT are supposed to be", leading to the conclusion -- "the analogy is not nearly as good as is commonly supposed".
+While black hole thermodynamics (BHT) has been regarded as one of the deepest clues to a quantum theory of gravity, there remains criticism that "the analogy is not nearly as good as is commonly supposed", that it "is often based on a kind of caricature of thermodynamics" and "it's unclear what the systems in BHT are supposed to be".

-These criticisms triggered a fellow skeptic to reexamine "the case for regarding black holes as thermodynamic systems", with particular attention paid to "the central role of Hawking radiation in permitting black holes to be in thermal contact with one another" and "the interpretation of Hawking radiation close to the black hole as a gravitationally bound thermal atmosphere", ending with the opposite conclusion -- "stationary black holes are not analogous to thermodynamic systems: they are thermodynamic systems, in the fullest sense."
+Others have come to the opposite conclusion believing, "stationary black holes are not analogous to thermodynamic systems: they are thermodynamic systems, in the fullest sense."

 Beyond black holes

-Gary Gibbons and Hawking have shown that black hole thermodynamics is more general than black holes—that cosmological event horizons also have an entropy and temperature.
+Gary Gibbons and Hawking have shown that BHT is more general than black holes—that cosmological event horizons also have an entropy and temperature.

-More fundamentally, 't Hooft and Susskind used the laws of black hole thermodynamics to argue for a general holographic principle of nature, which asserts that consistent theories of gravity and quantum mechanics must be lower-dimensional.
+More fundamentally, Gerard 't Hooft and Leonard Susskind used the BHT laws to argue for a general holographic principle of nature, which asserts that consistent theories of gravity and quantum mechanics must be lower-dimensional.
 Though not yet fully understood in general, the holographic principle is central to theories like the AdS/CFT correspondence.

-There are also connections between black hole entropy and fluid surface tension.